StanleyBrooks/MeteoriteProject/README.md

 ## Meteorite Landings Data Analysis
 #### CodeLouisville Project - Python for Data

+###### This project requires:

+* bokeh - to graph data
+* csv - to read source file
+* json - for the world graph (json data creates country borders)
+* matplotlib - to graph data
+* numpy - to help process and graph data
+* pandas - to help clean and graph data
+* requests - used to gather json data from website
+* sqlite3 - to create and interact with a sqlite database

+* additional notes: there must also be a folder named 'graphs' in the main directory, it can be empty

+* Run the script ProjectRUN.py to run program

 #### Outline of Project & Project Requirements

 #### 1)  Problem that I am analyzing: